Fachbereich Chemie und WZMW, Philipps-Universität Marburg, 35032 Marburg, Germany

 Editorial and conference boards

-Mathematics 1-3 for Chemists (11 terms), Advanced Computer Laboratory for Physical Chemists (12 terms), Theoretical Chemistry 1 (Introduction to Molecular Quantum Mechanics, 6 terms), Statistical Thermodynamics, Introduction to Physical Chemistry (2 terms each), Introduction to Programming with Matlab (at Università del Piemonte Orientale), Theoretical Chemistry 3 (Density Functional Theory), Theoretical Methods in Biological Chemistry, Computational Biophysics, Analytical Mechanics, Statistical Mechanics (1 term each, the latter 3 as assistant or deputy at the Faculty of Physics, Universität Bielefeld).
+Mathematics 1-3 for Chemists (11 terms), Advanced Computer Laboratory for Physical Chemists (12 terms), Theoretical Chemistry 1 (Introduction to Molecular Quantum Mechanics, 6 terms) and 3 (Density Functional Theory, 1 term), Statistical Thermodynamics, Introduction to Physical Chemistry (2 terms each), Introduction to Programming with Matlab (at Università del Piemonte Orientale), Theoretical Methods in Biological Chemistry, Computational Biophysics, Analytical Mechanics, Statistical Mechanics (1 term each, the latter 3 as assistant or deputy at the Faculty of Physics, Universität Bielefeld).
 Supervision of 3 postdocs, 4 PhD students, 2 guest PhD students, 1 guest MSc student, 1 BSc student and 1 Diplom student.
 Member of examination panels for 1 Habilitation, 8 PhD, 1 BSc and 2 Diplom at the Department of Chemistry, University of Marburg; 1 PhD at the Department of Physics, University of Milan; 1 MSc at the Department of Chemistry, University of Khartoum.

 Awards and grants